Cameroon

 Implementation

-There will always be areas of interest in most UFAFMU’s that never have cellular connectivity.
-During our testing we were able to successfully design an alternative method of removing audio data from RFCx devices, whereby responsible agents may pass nearby an installed device, and wireless offload cached data—usually in batches of days or weeks of continuous recording.
+Manual data offloading: There will always be areas of interest within most UFAFMUs that lack cellular connectivity.
+During our testing, we successfully designed an alternative method for removing audio data from RFCx devices, whereby responsible agents may pass near an installed device and wirelessly offload cached data, usually in batches corresponding to days or weeks of continuous recording.
 This data is then later uploaded to our central database and analyzed automatically upon entry.
-While still under development based on our Cameroon tests, expected extensions to this system will enable similar strategies of data retrieval by passing vehicles and automated drones.
+While still under development based on our tests in Cameroon, expected extensions to this system will enable similar data retrieval strategies for passing vehicles and automated drones.

-Over the course of 3 continuous weeks of recording and monitoring, the RFCx system identified the following total number of vehicless, based on acoustic analysis of sound:
+Over the course of 3 continuous weeks of recording and monitoring, the RFCx system identified the following total number of vehicles, based on acoustic analysis of sound:

 366 trucks38 motorcycles